laurakond/Stitch-Art-Guides-pp4/README.md

 The website went through extensive testing during the development and deployment stages.
 - See [TESTING.md](TESTING.md) file for full testing and validation information.

+**Visible sqlite3 file**
+- db.sqlite3 file is exposed within the file structure, which was done unintentionally.
+I have taken note of best practices going forward and will ensure that any future files are stored in the .gitignore file.

+**Camel case in HTML**
+- I have applied Camel case to certain parts of HTML, for example modals, as per I think I blog walkthrough example.
+I am aware that camel case is not used in HTML, therefore, this will be rectfied where needed.

 [Return to Table of Contents](#table-of-contents)